Values Awards 2026 – The Winners!

 This team were nominated for their outstanding leadership and commitment to inclusivity in delivering the Trust’s largest-ever engagement exercise, ensuring the refreshed Trust Strategy genuinely reflects the voices, experiences and ambitions of colleagues, service users and communities across BSMHFT.

-Urgent Care Admin team – Oleaster – Acute & Urgent Care
+Urgent Care Admin team – Oleaster – Acute and Urgent Care

 The Urgent Care Admin team were nominated for their outstanding dedication, adaptability and impact in delivering accurate, timely data and administrative support that has transformed bed management, improved patient flow, reduced out‑of‑area placements and strengthened decision‑making across Urgent Care pathways.